hinok/react-router-last-location/README.md

 **`watchOnlyPathname`**, type: `boolean`, default: `false`

-Stores only the last route when pathname is changed
+Stores the last route only when pathname has changed